serd223/entry_haskell/README.md

 # Overview
-Implementation of a very basic stack based language interpreter in Haskell.
+Implementation of an [Entry](https://github.com/serd223/entry) interpreter in Haskell.

+The only difference with this implementation is that the `nfi` keyword has been renamed to `fi`

 # Quick Start
 ## Prerequisites